daih-univr/daih-univr.github.io/_research/01_research_AI.md

 In connection with these topics, we are guest-editing a Special Issue titled *The Role of Artificial Intelligence for Diversity, Equity, and Inclusion*.
 The [call for papers](https://www.mdpi.com/journal/information/special_issues/Y7H8YYZDTV) is currently open, with a submission deadline of **October 31, 2026**.

 Moreover, we are also dedicated to analyzing biases towards Artificial Intelligence.
-For instance, we study the reactions and perceptions of readers towards narratives authored by generative Artificial Intelligence language models.
+For instance, together with [Numero Cromatico](https://www.numerocromatico.com/) we study the reactions and perceptions of readers towards narratives authored by generative Artificial Intelligence language models.
 This exploration seeks to comprehend how readers assess such texts in terms of likability, emotional resonance, artistic merit, and inclusivity.